coreinfrastructure/best-practices-badge/doc/api.md

 *   <tt>GET /projects/:id(/:level)(.:format)</tt>

-    Request data for project :id in :format (default html).
+    Request data for project :id in :format (default html, json also supported).
     External interfaces should normally request format "json".
     If "level" is given (0, 1, or 2), that level is shown (level is ignored if json format is requested, because we just